Description

 - Handling instructions

-Proper storage maintains peptide quality throughout shelf life:
+Proper storage keeps peptide quality throughout shelf life:

 - Duration: Up to 2 years